julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 This was the witchcraft of survival—humble ingredients transformed into protection, prophecy, and power.
 While the forest slept and the spirits roamed, the kitchen held the flame.
-And through bread, honey, seeds, and smoke, the household tied itself to life, warmth, and the returning sun.
+Through bread, honey, seeds, and smoke, the household tied itself to life, warmth, and the returning sun.

+For further winter practices, see: **[Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide](/solstice-spirits-wild-hunt)**.